Judaic Studies

 Jewish Text

-As "עם הספר/The People of the Book," the study of Torah sits at the foundation of the Jewish People's identity.
+As "עם הספר/The People of the Book," the study of Torah sits at the foundation of the Jewish people's identity.
 Beginning with our youngest students, we engage children in a love of narrative and history through Torah study and lay the groundwork for a lifelong connection to the language and text of Judaism.

 The methodology used to teach and learn Torah is consistent from grade to grade, spiraling in complexity from year to year.
 Beyond the learning of the literal meaning of the Torah text, and aligned with our core value of Torah Lish-mah/Learning for its Own Sake, deeper understandings of and formation of personal meaning and connection to the text are what truly inspire the lifelong study of Torah.
-Therefore, engagement with and practice of parshanut/exegesis are central to our Torah curriculum.
+Therefore, engagement with and practice of parshanut/exegesis is central to our Torah curriculum.

 The Jewish Year